matthewdennett/matthewdennett.github.io/_posts/2020-06-01-Handy-Ansible-Logic.md

 In this situation I needed to set the module parameter ```parm_b``` to the value of a variable ```var_two``` when ```var_one``` was set to a certain value, but in all other cases parameter ```parm_b``` needed to be set to ```var_three```.

-Here's the a cut down version of my first approach.
+Here's a cut down version of my first approach:

 ```yml
 {% raw %}